EslamLFC/Automation/README.md

 ## Usage

+Run the Scenario Class to execute the the whole Scenario

 Opens link (https://www.saucedemo.com/) and login select the lowest price from filter from low to high add to chart